ollyfreeman/grunt-githooks-commentator/README.md

 Then turn up the volume and make some commits (some that will pass the Grunt tasks, some that will fail), and enjoy!

+##Trigger tests manually

+To ensure that you don't get absued with bad commits, run `grunt` at any time to manually trigger the grunt tasks.

 ##Customization

 The `passArray` and `failArray` in `hooks_custom_templates/pre-commit.js` hold the messages that will be read out when a commit passes or fails the build tasks.

-If this file is changed, apply these changes by running `grunt`.
+Apply changes made to this file by running `grunt githooks`.

 ##Platforms